 A person shall not advertise, barter, exchange goods or services, expose or otherwise sell the use of a dog or dogs for the purpose of taking black bear.
 It is unlawful to take a bear that is being pursued by hounds if you are not a permit or sub-permit holder.

-New This Year Non-resident bear hound hunters may not hunt in Vermont until September 15.
+Non-resident bear hound hunters may not hunt in Vermont until September 15.

 Additional changes to Vermont’s bear hound hunting laws have been made, and will be included with information provided in a bear hound hunter’s permit.